Recruitment, Selection and Vetting Policy

 2.2 Right to work checks

-Teachers Together Ltd conducts right to work checks on every work seeker we intend to supply to our clients to comply with immigration and equality law.
-We will conduct a physical document check to establish a candidate's right to work.
+Teachers Together Ltd conducts right to work checks on every work seeker we intend to supply to our clients to comply with immigration requirements, recruitment industry legislation and to ensure that guard against the risk of supplying a person who is not permitted to work, to a client.
+All checks are carried out in line with best practice and equality law.
+We will conduct a manual document check, a digital identity verification check through an Identity Service Provider (IDSP) or an online check using the Home Office Online or Employers checking service to establish a candidate's right to work.
 Where a right to work check is conducted using the online service, the information is provided in real-time, directly from Home Office systems and so there will be no requirement to see the documents listed below.

 For physical document checks we follow the three-step process set out in the Home Office Guidance: An employer's guide to right to work checks:

 We obtain the work seekers original documents.
-The work seeker must provide us with either one document from LIST A of the Home Office right to work checklist or any of the documents or combination of documents from LIST B of the checklist.
+The work seeker must provide us with either one document (or a combination of documents where applicable) from LIST A of the Home Office right to work checklist or any of the documents or combination of documents from LIST B of the checklist.
 We only accept original documents.
-Photocopies or electronic scans are not acceptable.
+Photocopies or electronic scans are not acceptable, and we must be in receipt of the physical documents.

-We take reasonable steps to check that the document is valid and that the work seeker is the person named in the document.
+We take reasonable steps to check that the document is genuine and that the work seeker is the person named in the document.

 For each document we complete the following checks:

 We make a copy of the relevant page/s of the document in a format which cannot be subsequently altered.
-This can include a photocopy or a scan or where we take an electronic copy, this will be in a non-rewritable format.
+This can include a photocopy or a scan in a non-rewritable format.

 Where the work seeker has provided us with a passport, we will photocopy or scan the following: any page with the document expiry date, the holder’s nationality, date of birth, signature, leave expiry date, biometric details, photograph and any page containing information indicating that the holder has an entitlement to enter or remain in the UK and undertake the work in question.